tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

-<span class="visual">Finn is then set up for <mark x>what would *usually* be a love story with the lead female character Rey</mark>, but no, that doesn't go anywhere! <mark>Finn shows *interest*</mark>, for sure, but it's not reciprocated, leaving the door open for Finn to fall in love *with someone else maybe...*</span>
+<span class="visual">Finn is then set up for <mark>what would *usually* be a love story with the lead female character Rey</mark>, but no, that doesn't go anywhere! <mark>Finn shows *interest*</mark>, for sure, but it's not reciprocated, leaving the door open for Finn to fall in love *with someone else maybe...*</span>

 <span class="visual">And eventually, we find out that Poe is still alive.
 And we get this scene:</span>